mhhollomon/codevamping-blog/content/page/comment-systems-for-static-websites.md

 I've given my very subjective opinions.
 Those should be taken with a grain of salt.

 I expect to continue to add to this list as I have time.
-Please the References at the end for other lists.
+Please see the References at the end for other lists.

 Note: the below list is in alphabetical order.